Bombshell (video game): Plot

 The game allows the player to control Shelly "Bombshell" Harrison, a colonel in the Global Defense Force.
 Her career is abruptly brought to an end after an event titled "the Washington Incident", which caused her to lose her arm and her team.
-Shelly is then offered a new contract by a private military contractor and offered a second chance and a new mechanical arm.
+Harrison is then offered a new contract by a private military contractor and offered a second chance and a new mechanical arm.

 Development

 The game was conceived during Gearbox Software's lawsuit against Interceptor regarding the video game Duke Nukem: Mass Destruction, as they did not authorize any new development.
 Interceptor was working on the game for the PlayStation 4 and Microsoft Windows; however, due to a lawsuit by Gearbox Software, who owns the right to the Duke Nukem franchise, the game's name was changed to Bombshell and the main character was changed to Shelly Harrison, who was originally meant to play a supporting role in the Duke Nukem game.

 In April 2014, a website NoGumNeeded.com was launched by Interceptor Entertainment that showed a countdown.
-The game was revealed with the title Bombshell in development for Microsoft Windows and PlayStation 4 on May 14, 2014, along with a trailer and was scheduled to be released in 2015.
+The game was revealed with the title Bombshell in development for Microsoft Windows and PlayStation 4 on May 14, 2014, along with a trailer, and was scheduled to be released in 2015.
 Some details about the gameplay and the protagonist Shelly "Bombshell" Harrison were revealed in the announcement.
 It was also announced that the game utilised the Unreal Engine and it will launch with modding tools.
 Due to the negative reception to the trailer, 3D Realms started the development of the game from scratch.
 The gameplay trailer was released on March 2, 2015, during Game Developers Conference.
 The E3 2015 trailer was released on June 25, 2015.
 On July 23, a ten-minute long video showing gameplay of the game was released during QuakeCon 2015.
 On August 27, a game trailer of the boss battle against "Zeroth Guardian" was released during PAX Prime 2015.

 In January 2016, the game's voice cast was announced, including Valerie Arem as Bombshell and Duke Nukem voice actor Jon St. John as Professor Jadus Heskel.
 The release of the Windows version of the game was delayed to January 29, 2016, so as to give additional time for the developer to fix bugs.